 Applicants should focus on developing competence and documenting their work experience early.

 Starting July 1, applicants can begin building their CBA in the application portal when they start an application.
-They no longer need to wait until they have accumulated the minimum number of years before beginning their CBA.
+They no longer need to wait until they have accumulated the minimum number of years before documenting their work experience.

 Applicants will be able to mark the experience requirement as complete only when they have entered at least two years of eligible experience, and their CBA has been completed and validated.